kas-gui/blog/src/state-of-GUI-2022.md

     leveraging fontdb, rustybuzz, Swash and other Rust font libraries.
     It seems we can finally have high-quality pure-Rust type-setting.
     Thanks System76!
+-   [parley](https://github.com/dfrg/parley) is a nascent project by Chad Brokaw (the author of Swash) for rich text layout, intended for usage with Piet

 ### Accessibility and internationalisation